 Many fabricators work on large sheet plasma cutting machines due to superior cuts and greater speed for thicker materials.
-The significance of a plasma cutting machine is that it uses high speed ionized plasma (gas) in which a torch from the plasma cutter heats and melts metal as well as conducts electricity.
+The significance of plasma cutting machines is that they use high speed ionized plasma (gas) in which a torch from the plasma cutter heats and melts metal as well as conducts electricity.
 Here are important points to know about cutting large sheet materials with a plasma cutter.

 Reasons for Using Plasma Cutters